Sydney Metro West: Tunnelling

+Stations

 In December 2023, the government announced that two bidders were shortlisted to build the Station Package West contract, which includes the design and construction of five stations (Westmead, North Strathfield, Burwood North, Five Dock, and The Bays).

+In January 2025, the Station Package West contract was awarded to Gamuda at a cost of $2.85 billion, with the contract for Hunter Street station and development above awarded to the Metropolis Consortium (Lendlease, Mirvac and Coombes Property Group) at a cost of $1.5 billion.
 The construction of remaining stations will be delivered individually as part of integrated station developments.

-Trains and Systems
+Trains, Systems, Maintenance and Operations

 The Trains and Systems contract includes 16 metro trains, signalling and platform screen doors.
 In December 2023, the government announced that four bidders had been shortlisted: